Decolonising Bots looked into the ways that algorithmic agents perform notions of human race. With Ramon Amaro, Florence Okoye and Legacy Russell.

 On 26 October 2017 Florence Okoye was one of the speakers at Bot Club: Decolonising Bots.
 Afterwards she wrote an essay: Decolonising Bots: Revelation and Revolution through the Glitch.

 As in many societal domains, algorithmic culture’s implicit standard for what it considers default, normal, or average is positioned in relation to the Caucasian male.
-Examples abound: FaceApp’s Hot filter turns black faces into white ones, Amazon Prime’s automated delivery avoids black neighbourhoods in American cities and Facial recognition algorithms have a harder time identifying non-white faces than white faces.
+Examples abound: FaceApp’s Hot filter turns Black faces into white ones, Amazon Prime’s automated delivery avoids Black neighbourhoods in American cities, and facial recognition algorithms have a harder time identifying non-white faces.
 If it is not possible to decolonise algorithmic culture separately from the larger society, could we nevertheless conceive of bots or algorithmic agents that actively contribute to the process of decolonisation?
-How is the black identity developing online?
-What would an afrofuturist perspective on algoroimic culture look like?
+How is Black identity developing online?
+What would an Afrofuturist perspective on algoroimic culture look like?

 Florence Okoye works as a UX Designer, writes science fiction, messes around with Arduinos and web technologies whilst studying dead languages and computer science.
 She likes to think about intersectional futurism, technology, social justice and being a black Igbo diasporan in the UK.
 She is interested in projects that encourage public engagement with technology and the arts, especially those that explore the intersection of minority experiences.
 She is the Events and Marketing Manager for the MancsterCon sequential art convention, and is one of the leading voices of Afrofutures_uk.